mfroute/halouma.github.io/index.md

 - some relative hit rates and thresholds for black drivers are even above the diagonal, but almost none for hispanic drivers

 About red and blue differences:
 - Red counties tend to have very <span style="color:Maroon">spread points</span>and some are <span style="color:Maroon">really far below the diagonal</span>.
-In the blue states we don't see points that far away.
+In the blue states, we don't see points that are that far away.
-- Blue counties points are not numerous, but some represent a large numbers of police searches.
+- Blue counties points are not numerous, but some represent a large number of police searches.
 Their repartition is <span style="color:Navy">globally close to the diagonal</span>.
-- all parameters seem to be higher in red counties, even for white drivers: the dots are located in the middle of the diagonal, with no dot close to the origin.
-Why is that ?
-We will try to answer this question at the end of our data story.
+- All parameters seem to be higher in red counties, even for white drivers: the points are located in the middle of the diagonal, with no point close to the origin.

 ## Statistics
 ### Table with normalized and weighted mean: